Wolfram von Richthofen: Tactical aviation

 Richthofen employed these learned tactics and operational methods during the Battle of Bilbao.
 The motorised logistics also helped during the rapid redeployment to the south, after the surprise Republican offensive at Brunete in July 1937.
-The air support was vital in defeating the offensive, which was supported by modern aircraft sent to the Republicans from the Soviet Union.
-German types like the Messerschmitt Bf 109 fighter, which replaced the Heinkel He 51, the Do 17 and He 111 helped win and hold air superiority and interdict the battlefield.
+Air support was vital in defeating the offensive, which was supported by modern aircraft sent to the Republicans from the Soviet Union.
+German types like the Messerschmitt Bf 109 fighter, which replaced the Heinkel He 51, Do 17 and He 111, helped win and hold air superiority and interdict the battlefield.
 The Republicans had spent most of their gold reserves on buying Soviet equipment.
 With most of that equipment used up, the Condor Legion and Nationalists gained the technological edge.

-The Spanish experience began a late surge in interest of close support aircraft in Luftwaffe.
-In the first years of the Nazi state these types remained a low-priority for air planners who shaped the embryonic Luftwaffe.
+The Spanish experience began a late surge of interest in close support aircraft within the Luftwaffe.
+In the first years of the Nazi state, these types had remained a low-priority for air planners who shaped the embryonic Luftwaffe.
 This apparent regression from the practices and experiences of World War I stemmed from the belief among the General Staff (Oberkommando der Luftwaffe) that army support aviation in 1917–1918 was purely a reaction to trench warfare.
-The German Heer did not insist the Luftwaffe change its approach at this time either.
+The German Heer also did not insist that the Luftwaffe change its approach at this time.
 German air doctrine remained rooted in the fundamentals of Operativer Luftkrieg (Operational Air War) which stressed interdiction, Strategic bombing (when and if possible) but primarily the air supremacy mission.
 The Spanish experience encouraged the General Staff to embrace the dive-bomber concept, for which Richthofen was partly responsible, but the influence of the conflict on German operational preferences remain ambiguous.
 On the eve of World War II, some German air planners regarded the dive-bomber as a strategic weapon to strike with precision at enemy industry.
 Even factored into the army support groups, only fifteen percent of Luftwaffe front-line strength contained specialist ground-attack aircraft in September 1939.